 Steve Albrecht, security consultant, moderated “Library Security,” the May 8 episode of American Libraries Live.
 The panel also included Jennifer Velasquez, teen services coordinator at San Antonio (Tex.)
 Public Library, and Catherine Hakala-Ausperk, executive director of the Northeast Ohio Regional Library System.

 Albrecht explained that the popular idea about the library industry is that it’s about books, when actually it’s about people.
 “In our case and for this conversation, it’s actually about challenging people.”
-The panel discussed dealing with challenging or problematic patrons, codes of conduct, and safety for library staff and customers, and also took audience questions from the chat.
+The panel discussed library security in the context of dealing with challenging or problematic patrons, codes of conduct, and safety for library staff and customers, and it also took audience questions from the chat.

 A key component the panel agreed on is distinguishing between behavior that might seem inappropriate and behavior that is disruptive and ultimately hurt the business of the library.
 Albrecht’s measure for responding to issues involving security and safety is to think about what impact the action is having on business.